-Member organizations of the Olmsted County Community Healthcare Access Collaborative (CHAC) (http://www.chacmn.org/) dedicated a work group to provide CHNA input from this 23-member consortium.
-The CHAC has existed since 2007 to identify and address health care and health care access issues for county residents, with special focus on diverse and underserved populations.
+Member organizations of the Olmsted County Community Healthcare Access Collaborative (CHAC) dedicated a work group to provide CHNA input among their 23-member consortium.
+CHAC has existed since 2007 to identify and address health care and health care access issues for Olmsted County residents, with special focus on diverse and underserved populations.